babakfp/babakfp.ir/src/posts/make-svelte-better/_lib/port-is-already-in-use.md

 ## Port is already in use

-Automatically change the port number if the current port was in use.
+Automatically change the port to a random number if the current port is in use.

 - [SvelteKit #3311](https://github.com/sveltejs/kit/issues/3311)
 - [SvelteKit #2229](https://github.com/sveltejs/kit/issues/2229)